killercup/presentation-rust-approach/Readme.md

 - - -

-*Pascal says:*

-> A programming language is only as useful as what people actually use it for.
+> […] getting things right
+>
+> <cite>– Pascal, writing presumptuous talk titles</cite>

 ::: notes

+Wow, such a presumptuous title!
+What was I thinking?
+Can I deliver a talk on how to write the _perfect_ program?

+Of course not.
-This is not a technical talk in these sense that it'll contain code.
+This is not even a technical talk in these sense that it'll contain code!
 I'll talk about a bunch of cool projects, but what I want to get at is:
 How can we make more of those?